mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

 Conversations with a number of folks at 2019's HTTP Workshop helped me clarify my thinking around the incremental improvements we can make to cookies.
 In particular, Martin Thomson and Anne van Kesteren provided insightful feedback.

+Lily Chen has been instrumental in initial deployments of the `SameSite` changes described in
+{{lax-default}} and {{require-secure}}, proving that incremental changes to cookies can be successfully shipped.

+Steven Bingler contributed the "Schemeful SameSite" proposal described in {{schemeful-samesite}}.